SpikeHimself/XStorage/README.md

 # XStorage

-XStorage is a Valheim mod that lets you open multiple chests at once.
-You can also give your chests names!
+XStorage is a Valheim mod that lets you open multiple chests at once, rename them, and move items/stacks to the most suitable chest.

 # Download and installation instructions (for players)